Strengthening randomized evaluations through incorporating qualitative research, Part 1

 - Diversify your research team.
 Consider building a research team of individuals from different disciplines.
 Scholars of psychology, anthropology, sociology, and social work often have extensive experience with qualitative methods and bring valued perspectives that economists may be missing.

 This blog series highlights three examples of J-PAL research teams using qualitative research methods to inform and strengthen the design, implementation, and analysis of their randomized evaluations.
 For part two of the series, we interviewed Professor of Public Policy and US Health Care Delivery Initiative Co-Chair Dr. Marcella Alsan about how qualitative research helped motivate and shaped the central question and hypothesis for a study on racial concordance between physicians and patients.
 In part three, we spoke with Professor of Sociology & Social Policy Stefanie Deluca about how the Creating Moves to Opportunity randomized evaluation, a study she co-led, embedded qualitative research methods into its study design.
-The series concludes with a conversation with Associate Professor of Social Work and Oregon Health Insurance Experiment co-author, Heidi Allen, on how qualitative research helped the research team make sense of some of the study’s results.
+Part four features a conversation with Associate Professor of Social Work and Oregon Health Insurance Experiment co-author, Heidi Allen, on how qualitative research helped the research team make sense of some of the study’s results.
+The series concludes with part five, where we spoke with researchers from the the Baby's First Years study about the value of qualitative research in providing a deeper understanding of mothers' experiences.